10 Images That Will Change How You Imagine Blindness

 To better understand what it's like to live with vision loss, we spoke with five visually impaired women with very different conditions.
 Some women see shapes and shadows; others sees complete darkness.
 Some acquired their impairments as children; others lost their sight in adulthood.
 They discussed their everyday lives, how they navigate the world, and, most importantly, how their blindness has helped shape who they are, but hasn't held them back.

 In addition, photographer Melody Melamed shot the women's portraits to show how others see them.
-Then, artist Liz Nielsen created images inspired by how these women see the world in order to present their unique perspectives.
+Then, photographic artist Liz Nielsen, working with handmade negatives and found light sources, created images inspired by how these women see the world in order to present their unique perspectives.

 Click through to meet each of these extraordinary women, and discover what it's really like to live with a visual impairment.